Call for a free consultation & case review 708-410-0090

-During my 19 years as an Illinois Attorney, I have represented thousands of individuals in the northern Illinois counties, including: Cook County, DuPage County, Will County, Kane County, Kendall County, Kankakee County, Lake County, Please look at my reviews.
+During my 19 years as an Illinois Attorney, I have represented thousands of individuals in the northern Illinois counties, including Cook County, DuPage County, Will County, Kane County, Kendall County, Kankakee County, Lake County, Please look at my reviews.
 I’m proud of my work and my results.

 DUI: Preventing Your Driver’s License From Being Suspended – The first step to winning a DUI case is taking steps to stop your Illinois Driver’s License from being suspended.
 The sooner I file a Petition to Rescind the Statutory Summary Suspension- – the better chance you have at stopping the suspension because the State has to provide you with a hearing within 30 days of the date I file a Petition to Rescind the Statutory Summary Suspension.
 This is an important date because after you receive a DUI and Statutory Summary Suspension, your Illinois driver’s license will automatically be suspended after 46 days.

 Being able to have a hearing within the 46 days could save your license from being suspended.
 Also, by fighting the DUI license suspension you also have the opportunity to obtain the arresting police officer’s testimony where we are able to lock the police officer into his version of events.
 This testimony can be used not only for the hearing to try to stop your DUI license suspension but also later to prove to the court that you were not driving under the influence of alcohol.

-Winning your DUI / Criminal Case
+Winning Your Criminal Case

 Whether you have a DUI or charged with a felony or misdemeanor winning starts with careful review of the facts.